unni-krishnan-95/copy/_posts/2016-11-20-ncl-regular-season-1.md

 <a href="/images/ncl-nj-2.png"><img src="/images/ncl-nj-2.png"></a>

-This text contains the SHA256 Hash Checksum for each "offical" version.
-Which will look like something below.
+This text contains the SHA256 Hash Checksum for each "official" version, which will look like something below...

 ```
 623d9157017ca3805cbbca653724f8e25a52be689f821d0c608f94717342e1e2  node-v0.1.100.tar.gz